-One of the most important steps in starting a modeling agency is to develop your business plan.
+One of the most important steps in starting a modeling agency is to develop your startup business plan template.
 The process of creating your plan ensures that you fully understand your market and your business strategy.
 The plan also provides you with a roadmap to follow and if needed, to present to funding sources to raise capital for your business.

 Your business plan should include the following sections:

 - Executive Summary – this section should summarize your entire business plan so readers can quickly understand the key details of your modeling agency.

 - Company Overview – this section tells the reader about the history of your modeling agency and what type of modeling agency you operate.
 For example, are you a casting agency, commercial, fashion, runway, plus-size, or a petite modeling agency?